scriptsharks/scriptsharks.source/docs/index.md

 ### 2022.05.11

 After exploring malware's [early days](/0x00 History/01 In The Beginning/), witness the [malware explosion](/0x00 History/02 Malware Explosion/) of the 80s in the latest Malware History section!

-### 2022.05.05

-We've established the [Malware History](/0x00 History/00 Sipping from the Fire Hose/) section, starting with history's earliest malware.
-Stay tuned for more!

 #### Archives